Built Upon the Rock

 This method has been abused, however, by some who manage to take texts out of their historical and grammatical contexts and to support positions they wish to “prove.”
 To help us avoid such pitfalls, I will conclude this chapter with seven basic rules that will guide us in rightly dividing the Word of God.
 These same rules, I might add, apply as we read the writings of Ellen G. White and other theological and inspirational authors.

-Seven Rules of Inspiration
+Seven Rules of Interpretation

 These seven points are basic rules one should keep in mind when studying the Word.
 For the more serious Bible student, I recommend Lee J. Gugliotto’s Handbook for Bible Study: A Guide to Understanding, Teaching, and Preaching the Word of God.
-Published by the Review and Herald, this highly recognized tool, written by a Seventh-day Adventist, is an excellent guide in understanding, teaching, and preaching the Word.
+Published by the Review and Herald Publishing Association, this highly recognized tool, written by a Seventh-day Adventist, is an excellent guide in understanding, teaching, and preaching the Word.
 It is recommended as an addition to the libraries of those who are intent on rightly dividing the Word of God.